Briolettes are one of our most popular beads! They are so pretty and are perfect for adding to earrings and necklaces.

 Devcon 5 Minute Epoxy glue is Kernowcraft's most recommended and reliable glue for jewellery making and is perfect for attaching gemstones to bell caps!

-Another great way to feature a briolette bead is to create two loops either end of the bead and attaching to chain to create an elegant necklace.
+Another great way to feature a briolette bead is to create two loops on either end of the bead and attaching to chain to create an elegant necklace.

 Jewellery wire is available in various metals including copper, brass, plated, sterling silver and gold.